Signs and Solutions For Your Gassy Breastfed Baby

 Foods That Make Breastfed Babies Gassy

-Though a baby’s gas is not commonly linked to mom’s diet, there are certain gas-inducing foods that could give both a breastfeeding mom and her baby gas.
+What foods can make a baby gassy while breastfeeding?
+Though a baby’s gas is not commonly linked to mom’s diet, there are certain gas-inducing foods that could give both a breastfeeding mom and her baby excess gas.
 These include:

 - Fiber.
 Foods like bran, beans, and whole grains.